David Eason Slammed By ‘Teen Mom 2’ Fans For Posting Provocative Photo Of Jenelle Evans

 “You are very disrespectful to Jenelle.
 There is no way she is happy that you posted that pic of her with her legs wide open and it encourages people to make fun of her.”

-Another echoed the sentiments of many other women who came before and after her in saying that not everything is meant or social media.
+Another echoed the sentiments of many other women who came before and after her in saying that not everything is meant for social media.

 “If I saw my husband post a pic of me like that on social media for his thousands of followers to see I’d be livid, and seriously question whether he respected me at all.”